YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLSRCEXITERR, Source server for secondary instance xxxx exited abnormally.
 See log file yyyy for details.

-Operator log Warning: This indicates the the source server for instance xxxx exited abnormally.
+Operator log Warning: This indicates that the source server for instance xxxx exited abnormally.

 Action: Check the end of the log file at yyyy for additional message(s).